-Certified AIDA Instructor, AIDA Youth Instructor, EFR Instructor, O2 Provider, Competitive Freediver, Ice Freediver
+Certified AIDA Master Instructor, AIDA Youth Instructor, EFR Instructor, Competitive Freediver, Ice Freediver

-He loves spearfishing and freedive photography with his buddy Geoff Coombs and his interests outside of freediving include surfing, snowboarding, soccer, climbing, and backcountry camping.
+Andrew loves spearfishing and freedive photography & videography with his buddy Geoff Coombs and wife Lilly Ryzebol.
+His interests outside of freediving include surfing, snowboarding, soccer, climbing, canoe camping...
+Anything outdoors!

 Canadian National Record Holder, AIDA Assistant Instructor,

-Lilly Ryzebol (nee Tjeng) is a competitive 1x Canadian National Record Holder and the Ontario Representative for AIDA Canada.
+Lilly Ryzebol is a competitive 1x Canadian National Record Holder and the Ontario Representative for AIDA Canada.
 She is a certified Assistant Instructor through AIDA.

 Lilly fell in love for the water after losing her mother to cancer.
 Diving has brought comfort and freedom to Lilly’s life as she was grieving her loss, and it has allowed her to enjoy the amazing creations found underwater.
-Her passion for travel has opened many opportunities to dive shipwrecks, caves, underwater mazes and even ice diving with her husband Andrew all with just one breath.
+Her passion for travel has opened many opportunities to dive shipwrecks, caves, underwater mazes and of course ice diving with her husband Andrew... all with just one breath.

 Lilly has been freediving since 2017, and a certified Assistant Instructor since 2019.